mandeep6207/Lexcounsel-AI-Legal-Intelligence/README.md

-  # Legal Intelligence Website Design
+  # Legal Intelligence AI- Powered Lawyer

 This repository contains a React (Vite) frontend and a Flask backend for a small educational legal-intelligence demo.